 Body Fat Percentage: The Basics

 The body fat percentage (BFP) is the total mass of fat divided by total body mass, times 100.
-It is important to know whether your body fat percentage results show storage fat only, or the total of storage fat and essential fat.
-Here's the distinction:
+Total body fat includes two types of fat: essential body fat and storage body fat.

 Essential body fat

 Essential fat is necessary to maintain life and reproductive functions.
 Women have higher body fat and essential body fat percentages relative to men for any given level of fitness.
 This difference is attributed to physiological differences, such as hormones, ovulation and childbearing.

 The percentage of essential fat is 4–5% in men, and 10–13% in women.